alemart/speedy-vision/README.md

 Note: `config.quality` is an alternative to `config.sensitivity`.

+###### ORB features

+Speedy includes an implementation of the ORB feature descriptor[5].
+It is an efficient solution that first finds keypoints in scale-space and then compute the descriptors for feature matching.
+The following are optional settings:

+* `depth: number`.
+An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
+Defaults to `3`.
+* `quality: number`.
+A value between `0` and `1`, as in the Harris detector.
+This is an alternative to `config.sensitivity`.

-###### BRISK feature detector
+###### BRISK features

-Speedy implements a modified version of the BRISK feature detector[2].
+**Currently work-in-progress.** Speedy implements a modified version of the BRISK feature detector[2].
 It is able to give you feature points at multiple scales, as it finds them in scale-space.
 The `config` object accepts the following additional keys (all are optional):

 * `depth: number`.
 An integer between `1` and `4` telling how "deep" the algorithm should go when searching for keypoints in scale-space.
 The higher the value, the more robust it is against scale transformations (at a slighly higher computational cost).
 Defaults to `4`.
 * `threshold: number`.
 An integer between `0` and `255`, just like in FAST.